-If you’re getting out of debt, put vacation on hold for now.
+If you’re getting out of debt, put a vacation on hold for now.
 It’s not going anywhere and you will have that much more fun knowing that there is money in the bank should something happen.
-Being stressed about finances while trying to enjoy a beautiful character dinner is no-ones idea of fun.
+Being stressed about finances while trying to enjoy a beautiful character dinner is no one’s idea of fun.
 And it shouldn’t.

 It takes about 1 year to plan a Disney vacation anyway.
 If you really can’t wait, you want to start planning in advance, which works great for morale, by the way, start now and have an idea of what Disney will cost during your hypothetical vacation.

 To save money, prepare for your trip far in advance.
-Think about when to go, where to stay, what tickets to buy and how each of those factors affect the cost.
+Think about when to go, where to stay, what tickets to buy, and how each of those factors affects the cost.

 Save before you go

 Buy discounted gift cards